dlr-ve-esy/pypsa-eraa/README.md

-# Destination Earth Use Case Energy System: Pilot Implementation
+# Destination Earth Use Case Energy Systems: Pilot Implementation

-This is the pilot implementation of the REMix model instance in the Destination Earth Use Case Energy System contract.
+This is the pilot implementation of the REMix model instance in the Destination Earth Use Case Energy Systems contract.
 The pilot consists of two parts:

 1. data collection and preprocessing
 2. model building and solving